liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/11-workflow/02-workflow-handlers/02-entry-workflow-handlers.markdown

 Organize imports with *CTRL+SHIFT+O* and save the file.

-Next update the Guestbook Application's UI to handle workflow status.
+The backend of the guestbook project is fully workflow enabled.
+All that's left is to update the Guestbook Application's UI to handle workflow status.